JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 ### Who created Junkbot?

-Junkbot was created by "gameLab", a company of 6 founded in early 2001 by Eric Zimmerman and Peter Lee "simply because we wanted to make games"[^vice].
+Junkbot was created by "gameLab", a company of 6 founded in early 2001 by Eric Zimmerman and Peter Lee "_simply because we wanted to make games_"[^vice].
 They quickly found work creating web games for LEGO.com due to their connections made whilst working on the extremely popular Sissyfight 2000[^sissyfight]. gameLab's story has been told in detail elsewhere (e.g. [Wikipedia](https://en.wikipedia.org/wiki/Gamelab)), with a LEGO podcast episode centred around Junkbot[^lego-podcast] ([transcript](https://www.lego.com/cdn/cs/set/assets/blte95c26554f38a01a/bits_n_bricks_s03e29_feature_and_transcript.pdf)).

 The game includes credits, although the nature of a small company is roles aren't very strictly defined!
 For example, Peter is listed as contributing to Art, Code, and Project Management, but also credit for the "cheeky design of the Junkbot itself ...
 Peter Lee deserves credit for that original design"[^junkbot-design].